umee-network/docs/docs/overview/umee-overview/introduction.md

 ****

-As a public blockchain Umee operates transparently, making it easier for Umee users to assess risks.
-The same rules apply to all market participants on Umee, regardless of their individual circumstances.
+As a public blockchain UX operates transparently, making it easier for UX users to assess risks.
+The same rules apply to all market participants on UX, regardless of their individual circumstances.

-All Umee users must be properly over-collateralized at all times in order to borrow funds.
+All UX users must be properly over-collateralized at all times in order to borrow funds.
 Users who fail to remain properly over-collateralized will have their collateral [liquidated](/learn-the-basics/umee-basics/common-terms.html#liquidation) in order to minimize risks of insolvency and provide a high degree of security to lenders.

 :::